 Here are a few other diet tips may be more appealing than adding fruits and vegetables to the mix.
 Did you know?
 Starting your day with coffee has been linked with lower depression rates!
 If you’ve got a sweet tooth, studies have linked dark chocolate as a means of boosting brainpower!
 The flavonoids, caffeine, and theobromine found in dark chocolate can help improve alertness and mental skills.
 Lastly, working omega-3 fatty acids into your diet has been linked to reduced rates of depression and schizophrenia.
 These fatty acids can be found in fish oil supplements, salmon, flaxseeds, and walnuts.

-It is essential to surround yourself with good people – family, friends, support groups.
+It is essential to surround yourself with good people: family, friends, and support groups.
 Quality relationships are critical for a happy, healthy life.
 Smiling and laughter are proven to lower your heart rate, calm you down, and reduce anxiety.
-Spending time with animals can also decrease the stress hormone cortisol, and boost feelings of happiness.
+Spending time with animals can also decrease the stress hormone cortisol and boost feelings of happiness.
 If you don’t have a pet or any family nearby, volunteer your time and energy at local animal shelters or community groups for added social interaction.

-Last, but not least – value yourself!
+Last, but not least, value yourself!
 Avoid self-criticism, make time for activities you enjoy, and try new things.
 Complete a daily crossword puzzle, plant a garden, or learn a new language.
 Coloring for as little as 20 minutes can help clear your mind.
 Plan a vacation or something you can look forward to.
-Take a short walk in nature and enjoy some sunshine – Vitamin D is believed to elevate mood and increase energy levels.
-Find a pleasurable hobby or project and fit it into your schedule as an easy way to boost your mental health.
+Take a short walk in nature and enjoy some sunshine.
+Vitamin D is believed to elevate mood and increase energy levels.
+Find a pleasurable hobby or project and fit it into your schedule as an easy way to boost mental health and wellbeing.